pri-k/docs-mysql/index.html.md

 ---

 P-MySQL cannot be deployed with zero service plans.
-One plan, minimum, is required.
+One plan, at the minimum, is required.
 If you wish to deploy P-MySQL without offering any plans, mark the plan as 'private' and do not enable access to any organizations.

 <p class="note"><strong>Note</strong>: Unfortunately, the upgrade process is not able to continue using the original name of the plan.
 Thus, on upgrade from a version of p-MySQL that offered only a single plan, the plan will be renamed.
 Regardless of the name of the previous plan (e.g., "100mb-dev"), the plan will now be named, `pre-existing-plan`.
 If you wish to retain the same plan name, it's fine to edit that plan name before clicking 'Apply Changes' to upgrade to p-MySQL v1.8.0.</p>